-The production of knit fabrics using a knitting frame, knitting loom or hand knitting machine.
+The production of knitted textiles using a framework knitting machine.

 |Historic area of significance||Nottinghamshire, Leicestershire and Derbyshire|

 |Area currently practised||Nottingham (FWKM, Ruddington and G.H.
 Hurt & Son, Chilwell), Leicestershire (Martin Green, Independent in Kirby Muxloe)|

 |Origin in the UK||The frame was invented in Nottinghamshire in 1589|

 |Current no. of professionals (main income)||0.
 The last commercial frame knitter retired in 2020.|

 |Current no. of professionals (sideline to main income)